stjude/DeepMRIRec/README.md

 Q3: 3 virtual coils

 Q4: 4 virtual coils

+## Citation:
+@article{alam2023deep,
+  title={Deep-learning-based acceleration of MRI for radiotherapy planning of pediatric patients with brain tumors}, author={Alam, Shahinur and Uh, Jinsoo and Dresner, Alexander and Hua, Chia-ho and Khairy, Khaled}, journal={arXiv preprint arXiv:2311.13485}, year={2023}
+}

 ## Contacts
 Please feel free to contact us (salam@stjude.org,kkhairy@stjude.org) if you have questions or concerns